chaunceygardiner/weewx-loopdata/docs/station-fields.md

 ---

-Any `$station` report tag can be listed as a field, written with the `$` removed.
+Any `$station` report tag can be listed as a field (6.3), written with the `$` removed.
 The values are evaluated against the exact object behind the report tag (`weewx.station.Station`), so they render as the report would render them.
-New in 6.3.

 Examples: